GLO-3002-Norlab/DRIVE_AGAIN/docs/Installation.md

 ## On your robot

 We assume that your robot runs on ROS2.
 Since every robot is different, you will have some topic configuration to do before being able to run a DRIVE experiment.
+See [Configuration](Configuration.md) at a high level how DRIVE works

 Here is what you will need to know before configuring: